for a Safer, Greener, Healthier Cupertino

 - Homes near bike trails tend to see their property values increase by up to 32%!

 More than 80% of Cupertino residents said they wanted more trails and paths in the 2018 Cupertino Parks & Recreation Survey.
-The speed at which we are gathering signatures shows the depth of the support for this initiative in the community.
+The speed at which signatures were gathered shows the depth of the support for this initiative in the community.
 Residents want this trail.

 City Staff has completed to a 65% design level (65% complete) with HMH Consulting Engineers.
-City Staff has worked with the Santa Clara Valley Water District and will be presenting a plan with railings along the entire length of the trail.
+City Staff has worked with the Santa Clara Valley Water District and will be presenting a plan that includes railings along the entire length of the trail.
 The plan also includes curb extensions at Blaney, a raised crosswalk at E. Estates, and flashing lights for crossings at both.
-This information has been presented at the (public) Bicycle Pedestrian Commission meeting.
+This information has been presented at (public) Bicycle Pedestrian Commission meetings.

 Community and public meetings also included many discussions of "Alternative #4", which is an on-street (not a trail) alternative which those opposing any trail prefer.
 The "Alternative #4" are painted "sharrows" ("share the lane" markings) on La Mar and Pacifica, and have bikes mixing with cars.
 This alternative includes no improvements for walking residents along the trail path, and does not meet the standards set in the Council-approved 2018 Pedestrian or 2016 Bicycle Plans.